hongyanz/multibranch/README.md

 This is the code for the paper "Deep Neural Networks with Multi-Branch Architectures Are Less Non-Convex".

-The code is written in python and requires numpy, torch, and the tqdm library.
+The code is written in python and requires numpy, torch, torchvision and the tqdm library.

 ## Install
 This code depends on python 3.6, pytorch 0.3.1 and numpy.
 We suggest to install the dependencies using Anaconda or Miniconda.
 Here is an example command: